Digital Marketing Glossary

 How Dash Hudson Can Help

 Content planning can be full of guesswork.
 Choosing your brand’s creative direction based on gut feeling can lead to a single opinion dominating your brand’s creative decisions, or a direction being determined based on outdated market information.
 The good news is, it doesn’t need to be that way — creative expertise and data should work in tandem to optimize your strategy.
-Vision, Dash Hudson’s proprietary technology, uses computer vision and machine learning to build brand-specific prediction models for photos and videos.
+Vision AI, Dash Hudson’s proprietary technology, uses computer vision and machine learning to build brand-specific prediction models for photos and videos.
 By reading your content’s visual elements and understanding your audience’s unique preferences, Vision predicts which advertising content will maximize performance with your audience before putting ad budget behind it.

 CASE STUDY